 Paint creek flows after heavy rain and run's more often than the gauge is listed.
 Typically if the Little Conemaugh gauge takes on rain, then paint more than likely runs, or if the Stonycreek gauge hits 5.5ft, its more than likely paint is running.

 Paint put in is typically just up from route 56 where Little Paint Creek meets Paint Creek.
 There are 2 waterfalls just above put in that can also be ran.
 Little Sandy's Falls (Little Paint) is the easier of the two and more rocky, but have witnessed both being ran successfully.
 Hit your boof.

 Paint starts with "Deal-Breaker" and continues its steep decent under route 56 all the way down to the Stonycreek.
 After deal breaker tons of ledges and drops all the way down to the first named rapid, Mousetrap.
 You will go over catwalk falls, big falls, big sluice and road hole on your way down (descriptions in rapids).
 Carpenter's park serves as its take out and has a gauge on the railroad bridge that spans it.

-When to paddle: Paint Creek season peaks in the Spring.
+Paint Creek season peaks in the Spring.
 March and April are good months but it can run after significant rainfall.
 Look for the Stonycreek Gauge to hit 5.5 feet or over 1.8K cfs.
-The Little Conemaugh gauge may be better to go off of, if the Little Conemaugh is 600cfs or higher, or rainfall peaks, Paint may be low runnable.
-The painted gauge is a little bit strange as well, but -1 foot (negative 1 foot) is deemed "low runnable" but most won't paddle until it is nearing the 0 mark.
+The Little Conemaugh gauge may be better to go off of, if the Little Conemaugh is 9.5ft or higher, or rainfall peaks, Paint may be low runnable.
+Paint runs more often than most people think, due to where it sits between the two watersheds.
+Either watershed can take on water for paint to run.

 Put In: 1615.6